BioStatMatt/sas7bdat/inst/doc/sas7bdat.rst

 =======	======  ======  =====================================================
 offset	length	conf.	description
 =======	======  ======  =====================================================
-0	4 / 8	high	int, signature (see list below)
+0	4|8	high	int, signature (see list below)
-4 / 8	4 / 8	medium	int, page where this subheader first appears := PAGE1
+4|8	4|8	medium	int, page where this subheader first appears := PAGE1
-8 / 16	2	medium	int, position of subheader pointer in PAGE1 := LOC1
+8|16	2	medium	int, position of subheader pointer in PAGE1 := LOC1
-10 / 18	2 / 6	low	*????????????*  zero padding
+10|18	2|6	low	*????????????*  zero padding
-12 / 24	4 / 8	medium	int, page where this subheader last appears := PAGEL
-16 / 32	2	medium	int, position of subheader pointer in PAGEL := LOCL
-18 / 34	2 / 6	low	*????????????*	zero padding
+12|24	4|8	medium	int, page where this subheader last appears := PAGEL 16|32	2	medium	int, position of subheader pointer in PAGEL := LOCL 18|34	2|6	low	*????????????*	zero padding
-20 / 40		medium	Total length of subheader count vector, LSCV
+20|40		medium	Total length of subheader count vector, LSCV
 =======	======  ======  =====================================================

 The LOC1 and LOCL give the positions of the corresponding subheader pointer in PAGE1 and PAGEL, respectively.
-That is, if there are L subheader pointers on page PAGE1, then the corresponding subheader pointer first occurs at the LOC1'th position in this array, enumerating from 1.
+That is, if there are SC subheader pointers on page PAGE1, then the corresponding subheader pointer first occurs at the LOC1'th position in this array, enumerating from 1.
 If PAGE1=0, the subheader is not present.
 If PAGE1=PAGEL and LOC1=LOCL, the subheader appears exactly once.
 If PAGE1!=PAGEL or LOC1!=LOCL, the subheader appears 2 or more times.
 In all test files, PAGE1 <= PAGEL, and the corresponding subheaders appear only once per page.
-The variable NCT in the `Row Size subheader`_ should be used to insure that all Column Text subheaders are located (and to avoid scanning through all pages in the file when all subheaders are already located).
+The variable `NCT`_ in the `Row Size Subheader`_ should be used to ensure that all Column Text subheaders are located (and to avoid scanning through all pages in the file when all subheaders are already located).

 The first 7 binary signatures in the `Subheader Count Vectors`_ array are always: